 From our experiences, we have found that most business establishments consider that they are aware what the customer’s want, but unfortunately, in spite of all tall claims, they are more often either partly correct or imperfect in their judgments.The Chief Marketing Officers, whose performances ranks them in the top quartile, mostly access VoC programs more often, than their lower-performing peers.- Forrester (2016) Click To Tweet

 In either of these scenarios, the results culminate to a cascading outcome that demeans marketing communications, R&D, sales effectiveness, delivery, and customer experience (CX) goals.
 Nevertheless, the diminishing financial impact incurred in any of these mentioned areas, are never discovered, as these significant hidden losses go unrecognized by most establishment owners across the globe.

-If you are not using VoC program now, here are 7 infallible steps and some best practices to get you started and going.
+A recommended approach if you are not using VoC program now, here are 7 infallible steps and some best practices to get you started and going.

 1# Assess Culture

 Despite strong self-proclamations of companies being customer focused, contrary to their marketing rhetoric, most businesses are product-centric.
 Since, just by calling yourself customer-centric, does not make it so.
 It must be recognized primarily to achieve sustained VoC success in any organization; the establishment must essentially be customer-centric or be on the path to becoming customer-centric in its journey.